Koushik032/Amazon-clone/README.md

-A beginner-friendly clone of the Amazon homepage designed to improve my HTML/CSS skills.

-Features:

-1. Flexbox and grid usage.
+# Amazon Clone Homepage

+This is a clone of Amazon's homepage created using **HTML** and **CSS**.

+## 🔥 Features
-2. Hover effects and navigation bar.
+- Header section with logo and navigation
-3. Clean, semantic HTML structure.
+- Banner image section
+- Product categories layout
+- Pure HTML & CSS (no JavaScript)